beau101023/Nyako-System/README.md

 # Nyako-System 🐱

-Nyako-System is a Python framework for creating AI chat systems.
-It provides a modular architecture of pipeline components and an object-oriented event bus, allowing developers to connect components to build a customized AI system.
+Nyako-System is a Python framework for creating AI chatbots.
+It provides a modular library of pipeline components for connecting inputs and outputs to an LLM.
+It also provides several components for intermediate processing stages.

 ## Capabilities